vtwarrior25/questweaver_testing/next_tests/README.md

 - [ ] Make the formatting of things look good
   - [ ] Character sheet layout
   - [ ] Map section layout
+- [ ] How will we make the page load differently for the DM vs normal players

 ### Server (Lead: Stirling)
 - [ ] How do we want to organize server functions?